Your sweet little one wakes up cranky and feeling warm with pale face and red circles under their eyes, what can you do to help your sick toddler?

 Tis the season for cold and flu bugs, seems like everyone gets sick this time of year and it’s hard for kids not to get sick, even if you sanitize shopping carts and keep them from sick people all it takes is one person sneezing by them and bam they are sick.

 This very thing happened to me last week, a bug of some sort hit our household and all of us started feeling terrible.
-It hit Donny worse then us though he woke up cranky and tired with pale face and red circles under his eyes and you could tell he just felt yucky.
+It hit our toddler worse then us though he woke up cranky and tired with pale face and red circles under his eyes and you could tell he just felt yucky.
 As a mom you want to fix whatever is wrong and when they are sick it is worse so what can you do to help?

 What You Can Do To Help Your Sick Toddler